 We work with organizations along a continuum of inclusion, from those who are just beginning to acknowledge their need for improvement, to those who have deep and sustained initiatives in place and who strive to broaden their reach.

-The Project kicks off with the Keshet Leadership Summit, a dynamic, experiential day-long program designed to build the capacity of individual leaders and the institutions they represent to create LGBT inclusive and affirming environments for all community members.
+The Project kicks off with the Keshet Leadership Summit, a dynamic, experiential day-long program designed to build the capacity of individual leaders and the institutions they represent to create LGBTQ inclusive and affirming environments for all community members.

 Keshet’s expert facilitators train participants to use concrete strategies and tools for inclusion.
 Participants leave with an action plan for their institution outlining how to implement the strategies and tools they have learned at the Leadership Summit, and each institution receives follow-up coaching and consultation over the course of the year to help with the implementation of these action plans.